GoInterject/GoInterject.github.io/Contributing.md

 - type: The type of file (e.g. png or jpg or gif)
 - site: The site origin of the image (e.g. Addin, Portal, Windows)
 - cat: The main category of the image (e.g. pull data, save data, report library)
-- sub: The subcatetory of the image (e.g. more details of the category of the image)
+- sub: The subcategory of the image (e.g. more details of the category of the image)
 - report: If a report title, Excel tab, or file is displayed or referenced list the name here
 - ribbon: If simple or advanced ribbon is shown in the image
 - config: If the Interject configuration area is shown in the image